heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 - **Category**: Show and tell
 - **Description**: The link to your repository as well as the latest commit hash of your work before submission

+## Grades and feedback

+Grades will be entered into GAPS, followed by an email with the feedback.

+The evaluation will use exactly the same grading grid as shown in the course material.

+Each criterion will be accompanied by a comment explaining the points obtained, a general comment on your work and the final grade.

+If you have any questions about the evaluation, you can contact us!

 ## Finished?
 Was it easy?
 Was it hard?